dao-to-earth/d2d-deal-v1/README.md

 ### `deploy`

-The deploy directory contains contract deployment scripts.

-More information about this the usage of this in [Hardhat-deploy documentation](https://github.com/wighawag/hardhat-deploy).
+The deploy directory contains contract deployment scripts.<br />More information about this the usage of this in [Hardhat-deploy documentation](https://github.com/wighawag/hardhat-deploy).

 ### `public`